 Use the Classification tab to edit the classification codes associated with a LAS dataset.
 To learn more about the functionality available from the Classification tab, see Edit LAS file classification codes.

 The ability to produce statistical information for LAS files referenced by the LAS dataset is essential to better understand the lidar data you are working with.
 When statistics are calculated, a LAS auxiliary file (.lasx) is created for each LAS file.
 It stores the calculated statistical information and the spatial index for each LAS file.
 See LAS dataset statistics for more information on understanding LAS dataset statistics in ArcGIS Pro.

 Individual LAS or ZLAS files can be used in ArcGIS Pro with the same support as a LAS dataset layer.

 Adding a LAS dataset to the map view

 When you open a new project in ArcGIS Pro, you will need to load a new map.
 From the Insert tab, click New Map.
 There are a few ways to add a LAS dataset to the new map view.
 You can either connect to a folder or use the Add Data button.

 To connect to a folder where the LAS dataset resides, click Add Folder on the Insert tab.
 The Add Folder Connection dialog box appears, allowing you to browse to the folder you want to connect to.
-Once you have located the folder connection, click OK on the Add Folder Connection window.
-Next, click the Catalog button on the View tab to open the Catalog pane.
-To load the LAS dataset onto a map, drag it from the connected folder located on the Catalog pane, and drag and drop it into the map.
+Click the folder and click OK.
+Next, click the View tab and click the Catalog button to open the Catalog pane.
+To load the LAS dataset onto a map, browse to your folder in the Catalog pane, and drag and drop it into the map.

 Add Data button

-Click the Add Data button on the Map tab.
+On the Map tab, click the Add Data button.
 On the Add Data dialog box, browse to the LAS dataset and click Open.
 The LAS dataset opens in the map view.